-In stage IB - III, resection should consist of radical resection (subtotal, total, or transhiatal extended gastrectomy) in combination with D2 lymphadenectomy.
+In stage IB - III, resection should consist of radical resection (subtotal, total, or transhiatal extended gastrectomy) in combination with D2- lymphadenectomy.
 Subtotal gastrectomy can be performed if safe free tumor margins can be achieved.
-The previously recommended tumor-free margins of 5 and 8 cm for intestinal and diffuse tumor growth types are no longer accepted.
-The scientific evidence for definitive recommendations is low.
+The previously recommended tumor-free margins of 5 and 8 cm for intestinal and diffuse tumor growth types, respectively, are no longer accepted.
+The scientific evidence for definitve recommendations is low.
 A negative oral margin in the intraoperative frozen section is crucial.

-Perioperative chemotherapy with a platinum derivative, a fluoropyrimidine, and an anthracycline significantly prolonged overall survival in patients with resectable gastric cancer in the MAGIC trial [32].
-In the French FNCLCC/FFCD multicenter trial, perioperative chemotherapy with a platinum derivative and a fluoropyrimidine without an anthracycline showed a comparable overall survival improvement [33].
-Treatment according to the FLOT regimen (5-fluorouracil/folinic acid/oxaliplatin/docetaxel) further improved progression-free survival (hazard ratio 0.75) and overall survival (hazard ratio 0.77) in patients with stage \geq cT2 and/or cN+ compared with therapy analogous to MAGIC; see also Section 6.2.3.1.
-The higher efficacy of FLOT was shown consistently across relevant subgroups defined by age, histology, and localization.
-The rate of perioperative complications was comparable between regimens [34].
+Perioperative chemotherapy with a platinum derivative, a fluoropyrimidine, and an anthracycline significantly prolonged overall survival in patients with resectable gastric cancer in the MAGIC trial [30].
+In the French FNCLCC / FFCD multicenter study, perioperative chemotherapy with a platinum derivative and a fluoropyrimidine without anthracycline showed a comparable effect size on improving survival [31].
+Currently, neither chemotherapy regimen is the first choice.

+Treatment according to the FLOT regimen (5-fluorouracil/folinic acid/oxaliplatin/docetaxel) further improved progression-free survival (hazard ratio, HR 0.75) and overall survival (HR 0.77) in patients with stage $\geq$ cT2 and/or cN+ compared with therapy analogous to MAGIC; see also chapter 6.2.3.1 The relatively higher efficacy of FLOT was shown to be consistent across relevant subgroup analyses such as age, histology, and tumor location.
+The rate of perioperative complications was comparable [32].

-For patients with gastric cancer \geq stage IB who received resection without prior chemotherapy (e.g., due to misclassified tumor stage before surgery), adjuvant chemotherapy may be recommended, see Section 6.2.3.1.
+For patients with gastric cancer $\geq$ stage IB who received resection without prior chemotherapy (e.g., due to misdiagnosed tumor stage prior to surgery), adjuvant chemotherapy may be recommended, see chapter 6.2.3.1.

-In HER2-positive tumors, the value of combining perioperative chemotherapy with an HER2 antibody in the perioperative setting in terms of overall survival has not yet been proven and therefore cannot be recommended outside clinical trials.
+In HER2-positive tumors, a benefit from combining perioperative chemotherapy with a HER2 antibody in the perioperative setting in terms of overall survival has not been proven and therefore cannot be recommended outside of clinical trials.
+The AIO-PETRARCA phase 2 study showed a higher histopathologic remission rate when FLOT chemotherapy was combined with trastuzumab + pertuzumab and a trend in favor of better progression-free and overall survival [121].
+These data require validation in larger and independent cohorts.

-In microsatellite instability (MSI)-high localized gastric carcinoma, the efficacy of perioperative chemotherapy has been controversially discussed, based on retrospective analyses [35].
-However, recent data from the DANTE trial show that complete and subtotal tumor remissions can be achieved by FLOT chemotherapy even in gastric carcinomas of the MSI-H subtype [35, 36].
-Thus, perioperative chemotherapy with the FLOT regimen is currently indicated for MSI-H gastric carcinomas, if tumor response is pursued.
+In microsatellite instability (MSI-H) localized gastric carcinoma, the efficacy of perioperative chemotherapy, based on retrospective data analyses [35], has been controversially discussed.
+However, more recent data from the DANTE trial show that complete and subtotal tumor remissions can be achieved with FLOT chemotherapy even in MSI-H subtype gastric carcinomas [35, 36].
+Thus, according to the current status, perioperative chemotherapy with the FLOT regimen remains indicated for MSI-H gastric cancers if tumor response is pursued.
+The FFCD-NEONIPIGA phase 2 study showed a high histopathologic remission rate after 12 weeks of therapy with nivolumab + ipilimumab without chemotherapy in resectable MSI-H cancers [122].
+Data require validation in larger and independent patient cohorts.

-After R1 resection, adjuvant radiochemotherapy may be considered, see Section 6.2.2.1.
+After R1 resection, adjuvant radiochemotherapy may be considered, see chapter 6.2.2.1.